 Health Care Reform Effect On People With Group Health Insurance

-The last one, the small group marketplace, is going to be the most notably affected by health care reform.
-Even though the health care reform regulations predominantly affect large and medium-sized companies and companies with 50 or more employees, smaller companies will also be affected, even though they’re exempt from ObamaCare itself.
+The last one, the small group marketplace, will be most notably affected by health care reform.
+Even though the health care reform regulations predominantly affect large and medium-sized companies and companies with 50 or more employees, smaller companies will also be affected, even though they’re exempt from ObamaCare.

-Many surveys and polls are starting to show that some of the businesses that have ten or fewer employees are going to look seriously at their option to drop health insurance coverage altogether and no longer have it as an expense of the company.
-Instead, they will have their employees get health insurance through the health insurance exchanges.
+Many surveys and polls are starting to show that some businesses with ten or fewer employees will look seriously at their option to drop health insurance coverage altogether and no longer have it as an expense of the company.
+Instead, their employees will get health insurance through the health insurance exchanges.

-Some of the carriers are now saying they anticipate that up to 50% of small groups with ten or fewer employees will drop their health insurance plan sometime between 2014 and 2016.
-That will significantly affect all people who have group health insurance, especially if they’re in one of those small companies that drop health insurance coverage.
+Some carriers anticipate that up to 50% of small groups with ten or fewer employees will drop their health insurance plan sometime between 2014 and 2016.
+That will significantly affect all people with group health insurance, especially if they’re in a small company that drops health insurance coverage.